Pirate Talk, Pirate Words, Pirate Lingo, Pirate Slang

 - Arrack - A strong drink made with fermented fruit or palm sap, rice, or molasses.

-- Black Jack - Large drinking cups made of leather that were made stiffer with an application of tar.
+- Black Jack - Large drinking cups made of leather made stiffer with an application of tar.

-- Bumboo - A drink of the West Indies made with watered rum and flavored with sugar and nutmeg.
+- Bumboo - A West Indies drink made with watered rum and flavored with sugar and nutmeg.